Skip to Main Content

 Ways to protect your car from rodents

-Although knowing your comprehensive coverage may pay for damage caused by rodents should give you peace of mind, it is easier to avoid the hassle of rodent damage in the first place.
+Although knowing your comprehensive car insurance coverage may pay for damage caused by rodents should give you peace of mind, it is easier to avoid the hassle of rodent damage in the first place.
 Luckily, there are steps you can take to help prevent rodents from crawling into your car’s hood and causing destruction.

 • Park inside.
 If your home has one, always park your car inside a sealed garage.
 Make sure that you keep exterior doors shut as often as possible and do not keep trash bins, pet food, bird seed or other items that may attract rodents, inside the garage.